PlumpMath/DesignPatterns-222/AbstractFactory/Defination.md

 ﻿# Abstract Factory

-    >Creates an instance of several families of classes
-    >Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+Creates an instance of several families of classes.
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

-    >Abstract Factory design pattern by definition says it provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+Abstract Factory design pattern by definition says it provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 This definition is taken from GOF (Gang of Four) Patterns.
 It simply gives you benefits over creating similar object by avoiding the hassle of creating concrete implementation.

-    >Let take an example of the Car factory this will give us more idea on how the pattern works.
+Let take an example of the Car factory this will give us more idea on how the pattern works.
 Car factory produces hatchbacks, sedans etc. the specification for the hatchbacks and sedans is somewhat standard you have additional boot space in sedans.
 So whenever a company creates a hatchback or sedan they have same set of specifications for creating it.
 So idea behind is when you have common set of specifications you inherit that from your base model and enhance your features into it for final product.

-    >So as a car manufacturer you need 2 specifications one for Sedan and another for Hatchback.
+So as a car manufacturer you need 2 specifications one for Sedan and another for Hatchback.
 Let’s name our car manufacturers like Ford and Maruti.
 Both Ford and Maruti produce sedans and hatchbacks.
 So producing these you need factories for them.
 Your factories will implement base specifications.

-    *Car (Base)
+* Car (Base)
-        *Ford (Factory)
+    * Ford (Factory)
-        *Figo – Hatchback
+    * Figo – Hatchback
-        *Fiesta – Sedan
+    * Fiesta – Sedan
-        *Maruti (Factory)
+    * Maruti (Factory)
-        *Swift– Hatchback
+    * Swift– Hatchback
-        *Dzire– Sedan
+    * Dzire– Sedan

-    >Let’s run down with C# code to see how this can be achieved by the abstract factory pattern.
+Let’s run down with C# code to see how this can be achieved by the abstract factory pattern.

-    >So we have base specification which is our base car factory as an interface which has 2 methods GetSedan() and GetHactchBack() both returns interfaces which will be implemented to final factory implementation.
+So we have base specification which is our base car factory as an interface which has 2 methods GetSedan() and GetHactchBack() both returns interfaces which will be implemented to final factory implementation.

-    ``` javascript
     public interface ICarFactory
     {
         ISedan GetSedan();
         IHatchBack GetHactchBack();
     }
-    ```

-    >To separate the concerns we create Hatchback interface which has a method which returns the name of the product and should be overridden according to the product which implements it.
+To separate the concerns we create Hatchback interface which has a method which returns the name of the product and should be overridden according to the product which implements it.
-    ```javascript

     public interface IHatchBack
     {
         string Name();
     }

-    ```
-    >Same is followed for Sedan type of cars.
+Same is followed for Sedan type of cars.

-    ``` javascript
     public interface ISedan
     {
         string Name();
     }

-    ```
-    >Both of these interfaces are implemented on products like Figo, Swift, Fiesta and Dzire according to their type like Hatchback and Sedan.
+Both of these interfaces are implemented on products like Figo, Swift, Fiesta and Dzire according to their type like Hatchback and Sedan.

-    ``` javascript
     public class Figo : IHatchBack
     {
     public string Name()